ItoDev/ProjectSet/README.md

 # ProjectSet
-first game from the devlopment team form Liceo Ricci Curbastro
+first game from the development team from Liceo Ricci Curbastro,Lugo